Call us

 In health insurance, a pre-existing disease (PED) is a health condition or illness you already would have been diagnosed with before buying the health insurance plan.
 These can be ailments like asthma, diabetes, high blood pressure, etc.

-Generally, no, they are considered cosmetic procedures and are not covered under basic health insurance plans.
+Generally, dental treatment is considered cosmetic procedures and are not covered under basic health insurance plans.
 Most insurers will only cover dental treatments or surgery if the damage to your teeth was the result of an accident or insured illness.

 The first thing you can do is contact us, find out the reason for your claim refusal and file a complaint under our grievance redressal mechanism.
 If this does not work, you can always approach the IRDAI's Grievance Redressal Cell under their Consumer Affairs Department.